tdedobbeleer/wheel_of_wdi/README.md

 3. Click the Spin button
 4. Once alphabet appears, select a letter (vowels will cost you)
 5. Continue clicking spin and selecting letters until all letters are revealed or you guess wrong 3 times

+__Note:__ If you know the answer, click "Solve The Puzzle" button and enter your guess

 ##Wireframe